-During the last board meeting on 1 February 2018 the new multi–annual Work Programme (2018-2020) for the European Network on the Administrative Approach to tackle serious and organized crime (ENAA) was adopted by the Member States.
+During the full Network meeting in February 2018 the new multi–annual Work Programme (2018-2020) for the European Network on the Administrative Approach to tackle serious and organized crime (ENAA) was adopted by the Member States.
 It sets out to build upon the results achieved under the previous Programme.

 Some of the main tasks of the Work Programme 2018-2020 include:

 - drafting a Multi-Annual Strategy as a comprehensive basis for the time period after 2020, which defines the Network's goal, definitions, target groups and actions over the coming years

 - increasing the Network's reach by agreeing a new name to put it on a more formal footing and providing it with more recognisable branding

 - refreshing the Terms of Reference of the ‘Core Group’ of participants in the full Network and develop a Rules of Procedure.